RomanEmreis/volga-docs/docs/getting-started/headers.md

 Received x-api-key: 123-321
 ```
 ### Using `Headers`
-Same can be achieved also by using [`Headers`](https://docs.rs/volga/latest/volga/app/endpoints/args/headers/struct.Headers.html) struct:
+The same can be achieved also by using [`Headers`](https://docs.rs/volga/latest/volga/app/endpoints/args/headers/struct.Headers.html) struct:
 ```rust
 use volga::{App, Router, ok};
 use volga::headers::Headers;